-Many students carry out independent research in a faculty member's lab during the academic year and/or the summer.
-The results of student-faculty collaborations are presented in on-campus poster sessions and at annual professional meetings, such as the Society for Neuroscience (SFN) Annual Meeting and the Lehigh Valley Chapter of the Society for Neuroscience (LVSFN) Annual Conference.
-Many students have co-authored and published research articles with faculty mentors.
+Our faculty are active scholars and dedicated research mentors.
+About a quarter of neuroscience majors participate in mentored research during their time at Muhlenberg.
+Students present their work on-campus and at professional meetings, such as the Society for Neuroscience Annual Meeting and the Lehigh Valley Chapter of the Society for Neuroscience Annual Conference.
+Many students co-author and publish research articles with their faculty mentors.

 Academic Year Research

 T here are many ways to be involved in research.
 Specific opportunities depend on the laboratory and student goals: students might attend lab meetings, participate in a journal club, shadow a research student, enroll in research for credit (NSC 970), or be hired as a research assistant.
 Specific projects may be suggested by a faculty mentor, emerge through conversations, or develop independently from participation in journal clubs.